-The initial membership of 39 at our first monthly meeting has grown steadily and we now have 300 members
+The initial membership of 39 at our first monthly meeting has grown steadily and we now have just over 300 members.

 Each local U3A is autonomous and develops its own distinctive features but is able to call upon national and regional parts of the organisation for help and advice.